usmanmusa1920/dipense/README.md

 # DiPense

-An OSINT tool lab for IT ninjas
+An OSINT tool for IT ninjas

 # How me DiPense (Docker version)